Scenic Railway (Dreamland Margate): History

 In 1919, John Henry Iles bought the European usage rights to the scenic railway from LaMarcus Adna Thompson, who had patented the scenic railway design in 1884.
-Iles was a co-owner of Dreamland and had the Scenic Railway constructed at Dreamland from local timber and had mechanical parts for the ride shipped over from the US.
+Iles was the founder and co-owner of Dreamland and had the Scenic Railway constructed at Dreamland from local timber and had mechanical parts for the ride shipped over from the US.
 The ride drew on ideas from several other designers, but was constructed by local carpenters within the area specified by Iles.

+The Scenic Railway was owned by Iles until 1938, when the ownership was passed to his son Henry Frederick "Eric" Iles.
+Following the outbreak of the Second World War in 1939, the Scenic Railway ceased operations until June 1946.

 Fire destroyed part of the ride in 1949 and the structure required major repairs.
 Replacement timber for the ride was bought from the dismantled pier at Lowestoft and the ride re-opened in 1950.
 Fire again destroyed parts of the ride in 1957.

-Some of the Margate trains were sold to Battersea Fun Fair in the 1960s where they were used on the Scenic Railway there (called the 'Big Dipper' at that site).
-It was one of the ex-Margate trains that was involved in the Battersea Big Dipper disaster of 1972 when 5 children were killed and several injured.
+Some of the five original trains constructed for the Scenic Railway were sold to Battersea Fun Fair in the 1960s where they were used on the Big Dipper scenic railway.
+It was one of the ex-Dreamland trains that was involved in the accident in 1972 when five children were killed and several injured.
 It was during the aftermath of this accident that most of the wooden roller coasters in Britain's amusement parks were removed as, irrespective of the actual standards of safety on the rides, public confidence had been dented.

 The Scenic Railway was successfully granted Grade II listed status in 2002, making it the first roller coaster ever to be given any form of protection against demolition.

+In 2003, Jimmy Godden, Dreamland's owner since 1996, announced that the park would be closed and sold due to redevelopment of the area.
+Several showmen continued to operate the park and the Scenic Railway, and a campaign was established to save them.
+In 2005, Dreamland was sold to Margate Town Centre Regeneration Company.
+The following year, the park closed and all rides, except the protected Scenic Railway, were removed.

-It continued operating until 2006 after Dreamland closed to the public in 2003.
-On 7 April 2008, it was targeted in an arson attack, and a significant portion of the ride was damaged.
+On 7 April 2008, the Scenic Railway was targeted in an arson attack, and a significant portion of the ride was damaged.
 In 2011 the ride's listing status was upgraded from Grade II to Grade II* despite the fire damage due to the rarity of the ride and its international significance as one of the world's oldest roller coasters.
-It reopened in 2015 after going through an extensive repair process.